On this page |

 node. -

-With the state node selected, in the parameter editor, set the State name parameter.
-This must correspond to the name of an animation clip.
-For example, agents will run the
+On the new Crowd State DOP, set the State Name parameter to the name of an animation clip.
+For example, agents in the

 walk